Types of Auctions – Just How Many Options are Available to Bidders?

 blog divider bottom

 Fortunately, we have a range of specialist finance available that can be tailored to several different scenarios.
-Chiefly, we have our auction bridging loans, which will allow you to secure residential, commercial, or mixed-use property across England and Wales.
-These loans can be issued in as little as 3 days where needed, allowing you to meet the tight deadlines involved.
+Chiefly, we have our auction bridging loans, which will allow borrowers to secure residential, commercial, or mixed-use property across England and Wales.
+These loans can be issued in mere days where needed, allowing property investors to meet the tight deadlines involved.
+To quickly explore potential costs and options, you can try our Auction Loan Calculator.

 We also have a range of products that can help with many business and financial scenarios.
 Our products can fit in with complex strategies, from raising capital from an existing asset, to conversion projects which require planning permission.

-If you’d like to explore your options in the auction world, or the wider property investment scene, we’re ready when you ar
+If borrowers would like to explore their options in the auction world, or the wider property investment scene, we’re ready when they are.

 The Complete Guide to